Hill figure: History

 The creation of hill figures has been practised since prehistory and can include human and animal forms.
 Cutting of horses is common, as well as more abstract symbols and, in the modern era, advertising brands.

 The reasons for the creation for the figures are varied and obscure.
 The Uffington Horse probably held political significance, since the figure dominates the valley below.
 It probably dates to the British Iron Age since coins have been found exhibiting the symbol.
 The Cerne Abbas Giant might have been a work of political satire likely of the Early Modern period.
 Wiltshire is a county with a large number of White Horses; 14 have been recorded.
 The figures are usually created by the cutting away of the top layer of relatively poor soil on suitable hillsides.
 This exposes the white chalk beneath, which contrasts well with the short green hill grass, and the image is clearly visible for a considerable distance.
 Although most of the figures are of great age, many are relatively new.
 Devizes in Wiltshire created a large white horse for the 2000 Millennium celebrations and in October 2009 celebrated this with an aerial photo of volunteers making the figure 10 for an aerial photo.

 Figures must be maintained to remain visible, and local people often work regularly to restore or maintain a local landmark, though two cuttings of military badges at Sutton Mandeville, Wiltshire, are becoming lost.
-A map of Australia at Compton Chamberlayne, Wiltshire, was lost in 2005.
+A lost map of Australia at Compton Chamberlayne, Wiltshire, was restored in 2018.

-Similar pictures exist elsewhere in the world, notably the far larger Nazca Lines in Peru, which are on flat land but visible from hills in the area.
-However, these were made in desert terrain rather than on grassy hillsides, so have not become overgrown and thus have survived much longer without maintenance.
-The Nazca Lines were formed by removing loose stones from the lines to expose the whiteish underlying soil, which is not itself dug.